NREL/resstock/docs/source/tutorial/setup_analysis_project.rst

 To zip and upload new weather files:
  - First ensure that the weather files you will be using do not already exist in the S3 bucket.
 If they do, just point to the appropriate zip that already contains your desired weather files.
- - If they do not, on your local computer highlight all the new epw weather files and zip them.
+ - If they do not, on your local computer highlight all the new epw weather files and compress them into a single zip file.
 (Your zip should contain only files with either the ".epw" or ".ddy" extension.)
  - Upload your newly zipped file that contains the weather files to your new location.
  - Go back to your project and update the argument value to the path of the newly uploaded file.